JunkynioyPH/PySoundBoard/README.md

 Your Done!
 (Hopefully, if everything went as described)

 All you have to do now is run **SoundBoard_Main.py** and you should be able to hear something!
+Fingers Crossed!